Table of Contents

 Is my Angel Wing Begonia Poisonous to Pets?

 Yes, this plant is toxic to both dogs and cats.
-The reason for the toxicity is that there are calcium oxalates in the plant.
+The reason for the toxicity is that there are Calcium Oxalate in the plant.
 Ingesting can cause excessive salivation and vomiting in dogs and cats.

-Why are Leaves Dropping from my Angel Wing Begonia?
+Why are Leaves Dropping from your Angel Wing Begonia?

 Too little or too much light can cause the foliage to drop just like having too wet soil or too dry soil.
 Most of the time dropping leaves can be rectified and will not result in long term damage to your plant.